AlfredUg/Bacterial_NGS/project_description.md

 # Bacterial NGS

-Background: Acute febrile illness (AFI) refers to the development of fever of short duration as a result of the immune system responding to the foreign pathogens.
+Acute febrile illness (AFI) refers to the development of fever of short duration as a result of the immune system responding to the foreign pathogens.
 Other associated symptoms may include: headaches, dizziness and muscle pain among others.
 Diagnosis and treatment of AFI is a major challenge as there are a number of pathogens that can result in very similar clinical presentations.
 Examples of infectious diseases leading to AFI in the tropics include: malaria, dengue, typhoid,